WhizUs/job-interview-task-seccomp/STORY.md

 # WhizCash Bank

 WhizCash Bank had its annual security audit.
-The result was forwarded to you.
+The result was forwarded to Alice, a DevOps Engineer in WhizCash Bank.

 # Result of the External Security Audit

 After the external security audit of the bank's infrastructure, a security vulnerability was found.
 Although the containers were started with the read-only flag, an auditor was able to write something to the file system.

-You are now responsible for closing this security gap.
-In order to test the vulnerability, the auditor has provided you with a test exploit.

 ## How the exploit does work

-The auditor gives you the following instructions on how the exploit can currently be executed:
+The auditor gives Alice the following instructions on how the exploit can currently be executed:

-> **_NOTE:_**  To see what happens, you have to activate an audit profile for seccomp provided here [audit.json](./profiles/audit.json).
+> **_NOTE:_**  To see what happens, Alice has to activate an audit profile for seccomp provided here [audit.json](./profiles/audit.json).

-1. Starting a container with read-only file system:
+1. Starting a container with read-only file system and audit logs activated:

         sudo docker run --name fileless -d -it --rm --read-only --security-opt seccomp=[path-to-audit-json]/audit.json python:3.9.1